 The human body contains ten times more bacteria than human cells, and somewhere between 400-500 different bacterial species1.
 These bacteria are responsible for producing essential nutrients such as vitamin K, biotin, folic acid, and short chain fatty acids such as butyric acid.
 An imbalance in these bacteria, known as dysbiosis, has been linked to an increased susceptibility to infections, nutrient deficiencies, bone loss, altered immunity, and gastrointestinal disorders such as constipation and diarrhea1.
 Dysbiosis has even been linked to changes in mood2.
 Understandably, much attention has been given to probiotic blends that may be able to improve the balance of this complex microbial community or “microbiome” that lives within our digestive tracts.

 The problem is that probiotics often tend to get lumped into one category, viewed as equally effective or “good enough to do the trick”.
 This couldn’t be further from the truth.
 When choosing a probiotic blend, many people assume that a higher number of bacterial strains and a larger dose indicates better efficacy.
 In fact, it is not uncommon to see products advertising a high dose such as 50 billion colony-forming units (CFU) per capsule, with 10 or more different strains of bacteria.
 This may sound impressive on the surface, but what do we really know about the interactions between bacterial strains within the body?
 What about the relationship between the 10 different strains in one capsule?
 Perhaps one strain feeds off the other nine and ends up killing them, for example.
-Unfortunately, we often don’t have enough research data to definitively say how these combination probiotics interact with each other.
+Unfortunately, we often don’t have enough research data to definitively say how these combination probiotics interact with each other and effect our digestive health.

 Additionally, there are certain strains that have been studied for specific conditions and circumstances.
 It’s crucial to choose a probiotic that has clinical data to support its claims for specific health conditions.
 For example, the same probiotic that relieves irritable bowel syndrome (IBS) does not necessarily help with eczema.
 Instead, it’s best to target the treatment and use a probiotic that is specific to the health concern in question.